Transforming component manufacturing

 - Unique end-to-end capability from design within Siemens NX software to the component manufacturing

 We offer a broad range of qualified materials and processes, training services, applied design for AM know-how, proven end-to-end process and quality control, ‘right first time’ via digital twin – powered by Siemens Digital Factory, and proven AM serial components.

-Our production capabilities comprise more than 19 printers with different capabilities, e.g.:
+Our production capabilities comprise more than 25 printers globally with different capabilities, e.g.: